josuetorres1/Visual-Studio-Plugin/README.md

 In order to achieve what is needed the default tool to generate the .resx files have to be replaced by a custom tool.
 So, this repo is about what I did to create this tool using VS 2012 SDK.

-Attached a picture of the custom tool applied to a Confirmation.resx resource file.
+Included a picture (VSPlugin.JPG) of the custom tool applied to the Confirmation.resx resource file.